 However, past levels of gender diversity may still be likely to be correlated with the current capacity to generate patents, as a firm may decide to modify the gender composition of their R&D team in order to reinforce their capacity to generate knowledge.
 The estimate is potentially affected by a reverse causality bias.
 It has been argued that gender diversity may be considered a determinant of knowledge generation.
 However, a firm's knowledge may affect the behaviour of researchers that work in a particular company.
 Firms that develop internal knowledge may attract better researchers, regardless of their gender composition.
-Hence, in order to control the endogeneity problem we adopted an instrumental variable approach (2SLS) to estimate Equation (2).
+Hence, in order to control the endogeneity problem we adopted an instrumental variable approach and controlling the potential endogeneity.
+We apply an exponential (Poisson) regression with endogenous regressor through a two-step generalized method of moments.
+The two-step GMM obtains parameter estimates based on the initial weight matrix, computes a new weight matrix based on those estimates, and then it reestimates the parameters based on that weight matrix.

-To this end we constructed instruments for our main variable of interest; gender diversity.
-As an instrument we used the sectoral average of the Blau Index, firm size and firm age (in lags).
-To provide further exogeneity to the instrument, we included three dummies that identify if the firm has introduced organizational innovations at a firm level.
+As instruments, in addition to our explanatory variables, we include the sectoral value of gender diversity an also three dummies according the variable has introduced organizational innovations.
 Organizational innovations provide an environment to the firm which may promote the labour productivity of employees in R&D departments and any other department, while they do not directly contribute to the capacity to generate patents.
 A dummy was specifically included to identify if the firm had introduced: i) new practices affecting the organizational procedures in the firm (supply chain management, systems of knowledge management, efficient production, quality management, systems of training, etc.), ii) new organizational methods to improve the share of responsibilities and the decision-making process (team management, decentralization, department restructuring, etc.), iii) new managerial methods of external relations with other firms and public institutions (alliances, partnerships, outsourcing or subcontracting, etc.).